 Haga Christmas Market in Gothenburg

 Haga Nygata is home to one of the most visited Gothenburg Christmas markets.
 The charming streets are decorated in spruces, and exhibitors sell unique products as well as delicious Christmas delicacies.
-The most unique offering is horse riding for children along the cobbled stone streets of Haga Nygata.
-The Christmas market is only open on the weekends between November 30th 2019 and December 22nd 2019.
+The most unique offering is horse riding for children along the cobbled stone streets of Haga Nygata alongside the live music.
+The Haga Christmas market is open on weekends between November 30 2019 and December 22 2019.

 Art and Design Christmas Fair